Addiction and Anxiety Treatment in Ventura County

 - Post-Traumatic Stress Disorder (PTSD): A condition triggered by experiencing or witnessing a traumatic event, often featuring flashbacks, nightmares, and heightened anxiety.

 Each of these disorders affects the brain’s stress regulation systems differently.
+Anxiety disorders can also have physical consequences, including gastrointestinal problems, headaches, muscle tension, and disrupted sleep patterns.
+These can further reduce an individual’s overall sense of well-being and resilience.
 But all anxiety disorders can significantly impact quality of life, especially when compounded by substance use and abuse.
-Anxiety can also have physical consequences, including gastrointestinal problems, headaches, muscle tension, and disrupted sleep patterns.
-These can further reduce an individual’s overall sense of well-being and resilience.

 How Anxiety Relates to Addiction